 Photo:Courtesy of Valentino

-Studs are now synonymous to the Valentino aesthetic, but it's phenomenal how creative director Pierpaolo Piccioli can continue to reinvent them.
-Take this hot-pink Roman Stud bag from the Resort 2021 collection, for example.
-Pink bags are clearly going to enjoy an extended time in the spotlight next year, but the addition of chunky gold hardware stops this cuddly cross-body style from being too twee.
-The hot-pink isn't yet available, but we'll let you know when it is.
+Studs are now synonymous with the Valentino aesthetic, but it's phenomenal how Creative Director Pierpaolo Piccioli can continue to reinvent them.
+Take this hot-pink Roman Stud bag from the resort 2021 collection, for example.
+Pink bags are clearly going to enjoy an extended time in the spotlight next year, but the addition of chunky gold hardware stops this cuddly crossbody style from being too twee.
+The hot pink isn't yet available, but we'll let you know when it is.

 Photo:Courtesy of Louis Vuitton

-Next up, The full rundown of what's important for spring 2021.
+Next up, get the full rundown of what's important for spring 2021.